chris-wood/http-ppauth/draft-wood-tls-ppauth.md

 This document specifies a new extension clients may use to redeem Privacy Pass authentication tokens.
 It also specifies a way of using Privacy Pass authenticators with Exported Authenticators
-{{!I-D.ietf-tls-exported-authenticators}} if encryption of these values is desired.
+{{!I-D.ietf-tls-exported-authenticator}} if encryption of these values is desired.

 ## Requirements